 Phumi is a South African writer/director based in Los Angeles.
 She is passionate about redeeming the African and feminine identity through cinema.
-She enjoys exploring the female gaze's influence on telling intimate, human stories of everyday people.
+She enjoys exploring the female gaze's influence on telling intimate, human stories of ordinary heroes and women..

 Phumi completed her MFA in Film Directing at Dodge College at Chapman University.
 She freelances as a strategist at Statement Films, a company that incubates African women content creators.
 Phumi previously worked as a junior producer at a boutique film production company in South Africa where a show she co-created was commissioned by the SABC, the national broadcaster.